anytizer/sargam-blog.lmms/README.md

 ## Why Bhupali?

 Bhupali is assumed to be over [4,000 years old](#) system.
-It's melody pattern has been loved by many people and it thrived for so long.
+It's melody pattern has been loved by many people in various generations and hence it thrived for so long.

 It's ascending and descending notes are similar, as expected in reverse manner.
-Data entry to this Raag is easy, and the human ear can find out if something is not right.
+Data entry to this raag is easy, and the human ear can find out if something is not right.
 Since the usage of major notes (no shaprs, no flats) it is a perfect pick up for the project.

 [More on Bhupali](https://en.wikipedia.org/wiki/Bhoopali).